dtrierweiler19/dtrierweiler19.github.io/data/projects.md

 <h4>"Creating for Community: Designing a Website for the Refugee Forum of King County"</h4>

-<p>For this approx 6-month project, myself and two fellow UW MLIS students embarked on an intensive project to flex our User Experience/UX skills by working collaborative in the rapid and iterative production style inspired by agile development methodologies.
-Our team worked closely with our sponsor to design, develop and conduct user research to produce and launch our final product, a WordPress website using a customized theme, and RFKC's first-ever website.</p>
+<p>Over the course of roughly 6-months, myself and two fellow UW MLIS students embarked on a mission to gain as many practical User Experience/UX skills possible .
+We worked collaboratively in a rapid and iterative production style inspired by agile and lean development methodologies with our the Refugee Forum of King County, (RFKC) a Seattle nonprofit.
+Our team worked closely with RFKC to conduct user research, design, develop our final product: a fully functional, WordPress website using a customized theme.
+It is the RFKC's first-ever website.</p>

-<p>Our goals for the site were ambitious- they included putting our library & info science professional skills to work building a full website design, testing, and launch process.
-By promoting core values of Accessability, Usability, and Scalability, we succeeded at creating a functional, attractive, and sustainable website.</p>
+<p>Our design and development goals for the site were ambitious.
+We centered around core values of accessability, usability, and scalability in order to succeed in creating a functional, attractive, and sustainable website.</p>

-<p>Our project methods required that we frequently worked as a team,  although we took on specialized roles as well.</p>

-<p>As primary Content Strategist for the RFKC site, I served as the champion for communication, editorial, and content-based initiatives such as:</p>
+<p>Our project methods required that we frequently worked as a team,  although we took on specialized roles as well.
+As primary Content Strategist for the RFKC site, I served as the champion for communication, editorial, and content-based initiatives such as:</p>

 <ul>
-<li>Engaging User Interest in the Project and Empowering them in the Design Process</li>
+<li>Engaging user interest in the presentation of their content by empowering them to participate in the design process</li>
-<li>Gathering, Organizing, and Editing User Content to Meet Stylistic and Functional Site Requirements</li>
-<li>Ensuring Information Transparency, Access, and Equity through Scaffolding Technical Instruction and Regular Project Updates</li>
-<li> Establishing a Help-Desk System to Field Site-Relevant Issues and othe means of collecting User Feedback</li>
+<li>Gathering, organizing, and editing user written content to meet stylistic and functional site requirements</li>
+<li>Increasing project "buy-in" by ensuring users remain informed on project updates through help-desk fielding, scaffolding technical instruction, and regular project updates</li>
+<li> Soliciting user feedback though surveys, help-desk fielding, and usability testing</li>
 </ul>